Majority is not Needed: A Counterstrategy to Selfish Mining: Piggyback Mining - Utilizing an Opposing Selfish Pool

 \subsection{The Piggyback Strategy}

-Assume that a pool (denoted as $P$) detects that a second pool (denoted as $P_s$) is using a selfish mining strategy (for example, by using detective mining \cite{detect}).
-We denote the remaining honest miners as $P_h$.
-We denote the computing power of a group as $|P|$.
+Assume that a pool $P$ detects a second pool $P_s$ that uses a selfish mining strategy~\cite{detect}.
+Let $P_h$ be the pool of honest miners. and $|P|$ be the computing power of $P$, represented as percentage of the total computational power of all miners in the network.
 For some values of $|P|$, the slowdown caused by the selfish miners creates a situation where $P$'s rate of progress is faster than the rate of progress of all the other miners, thus giving $P$ an option to gain complete control of the main branch, like the 51\% attack.
-We call this attack the \emph{piggybacking} attack.
+We call this the \emph{piggyback} strategy.
 We show next its feasibility by analyzing two complementary cases based on the values of $|P_s|$ and $|P_h|$.